I love providing useful every day tips that help make people's lives better, easier, and more affordable.

-If your bathtub drain is clogged up with hair and grime, then the easiest way to get it cleaned and working properly again is to use a plunger, or in tougher situations, a plumber’s snake.
+If your bathtub drain is clogged up with hair and grime, then the easiest way to get it cleaned and working properly again is to use a plunger.
+To use a plunger to unclog your bathtub, follow these steps.

-There are two types of plungers available to buy, and the recommended type is featured in the photograph opposite.
-This type of plunger produces a lot more air than the cheaper version, and so will probably do a better job of unclogging your bathtub drain.
+There are two types of plunger available to buy, and the recommended type is featured in the photograph above.
+This type of plunger produces a lot more air than the cheaper version, so it will probably do a better job of unclogging your bathtub drain.